Elmahfoud-Oul/Elmahfoud-Oul/README.md

 - Studied and experimented with Pascal as part of programming fundamentals.
 - Worked under supervision to understand the basics of frontend development and project structure.
 - Participated in a learning-focused environment to build core technical and logical thinking skills.

-Please find me at [GitHub](https://github.com/Elmahfoud-Oul) for a any detailed description of my work experience, education and certification.

   <div align="center">
 <br><p align="centre"><b>Visitors Count</b></p>